The Whys and Hows of Measuring Search Relevance

 One search query often returns millions of results.
 But how do you ensure your prospect sees the best-fitting content?
 Cognitive technology can help you with that.

-• With blazing threads of AI and ML, cognitive engines help to categorize and label disparate data with content annotation.
+• Categorization: With blazing threads of AI and ML, cognitive engines help to categorize and label disparate data with content annotation.

 Want to Incorporate Relevance Into Your Search Engine?